 Notes

-- You can bake this cheesecake in a springform pan or other pan you have on your hands.
-To do so, please, calculate ingredients with this simple Cake Pan Converter.
+- You can bake this cheesecake in a springform pan or other pan you have on hand.
+To do so, please, calculate the ingredients with this simple cake pan converter.

-- Cheesecake is ready when its center has an almost set texture but still jiggles slightly.
+- Don't overbake it.
+The cheesecake is ready when its center has an almost set texture but still jiggles slightly.
 It will continue to firm up as it cools on the countertop or in the fridge.

 - Store the baked cheesecake refrigerated (in an airtight container or wrapped in plastic) for up to three days.